albandechasteigner/GeniusLociForDynamo/README.md

 Installation is simple - just use Dynamo's built-in package manager and search for `Genius Loci`.

 If the package helps you be more productive, feel free to vote for it in Dynamo's package manager.
-You can also donte on
+You can also donate on :
 <a href="https://www.buymeacoffee.com/GeniusLoci" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

 ### UPDATES